 2. Then there’s a carbohydrate craving for more starchy foods or complex carbs which impart a sense of fullness and satiety.

-3. We can’t deny that we are driven to fat in foods and the combination of fat and sweet is almost culturally ubiquitous.
+3. It's easy to see that we are driven to fat in foods and the combination of fat and sweet is almost culturally ubiquitous.

-4. And lastly is our fourth drive which is for those essential micro-nutrients that we absolutely need for on-going good health – minerals, antioxidants, anti-inflammatories, cellular repair compounds, enzyme co-factors and so on.
+4. And lastly is our fourth drive which is for those essential phytonutrients that we absolutely need for on-going good health – minerals, antioxidants, anti-inflammatories, cellular repair compounds, enzyme co-factors and so on.
+See this page for more on phytonutrients which are our evolutionary survival foods.

-We might also have a predilection for Maillard products leading us to using fire in cooking our food and consequently improving the bioavailability of some nutrients so I’ll just note it here as more of a cultural drive rather than a biological one.
+We appear to also have a predilection for Maillard products leading us to using fire in cooking our food and consequently improving the bioavailability of some nutrients.
 We had to learn to make fire before this drive became relevant but it did allow our brains to grow larger and more neurologically complex than was possible on a raw food diet alone.

-I’ll use my experience of living off the land with the many Aboriginal families and individuals with whom I have spent time in the Outback and around the coastline because relying on Australian wild foods exclusively as in the traditional Aboriginal diet really highlights the significance of these taste drives.
+I include my own experiences of living off the land with the many Aboriginal families and individuals with whom I have spent time in the Outback and around the coastline because relying on Australian wild foods exclusively as in the traditional Aboriginal diet really highlights the significance of these taste drives.

 This leads me to a discussion of the nature of the sugars providing this sweetness: The sugar we use in cooking and as table sugar comes from three plants – sugar cane, sugarbeet and palm sugar.
 It goes under the scientific name of sucrose and is a disaccharide (two-sugar components) made up of a molecule of glucose and one of fructose.
-I have addressed the impact on our health of the rising sucrose intake in modern times here but the deleterious effects of a high sucrose intake is yet to be fully understood.
-We know it promotes ageing at a cellular level, obesity, diabetes, pancreatitis, macular degeneration, depressed sperm count and even accelerates loss of bone weight and mass and negatively affects mineral absorption.
-The full story may take decades yet to fully comprehend.
+I have addressed the impact on our health of the rising sucrose intake in modern times here but the deleterious effects of a high sucrose intake are yet to be fully understood.
+We know sugar excess promotes ageing at a cellular level, obesity, diabetes, pancreatitis, macular degeneration, depressed sperm count and even accelerates loss of bone weight and mass and negatively affects mineral absorption.
+The full story may take decades yet to fully comprehend but in the meantime, it may be helpful to define fructose as a bad sugar simply because we have outstripped the evolutionary advantage of being able to find fructose-rich foods and benefit from the fat storage it promotes and the uric acid that results as we metabolize it.
+Read more about the good and bad sugars here.

-However, our foragers’ sweetness drive would also provide trehalose (a unique di-glucose molecule similar to maltose but with more intricate and functional bonding), fructose and glucose as the predominant sugars along with a host of micro-sugars which aid absorption of nutrients into our cells.
-Micro-sugars also appear to assist in the expulsion of toxins from our cells by fueling an active cellular pump recently described.
+However, our foragers’ sweetness drive would also provide trehalose (a unique di-glucose molecule similar to maltose but with more intricate and functional bonding), fructose and glucose as the predominant sugars along with a host of functional (good) sugars which aid absorption of nutrients into our cells.
+Good sugars also appear to assist in the expulsion of toxins from our cells by fueling an active cellular pump recently described.

-This craving is more for complex carbs as in starches today but with wild foods, fructans (cross-linked chains of fructose) were more common than simple glucose starches.
-This would lead hunter-gatherers to underground storage organs of many kinds; yams, tubers, fleshy roots and other carbohydrate stores as well as the carbohydrate reserves at the base of some plant leaves and in a range of edible seeds (grasses and shrubs).
+A craving for healthy oligofructose foods would lead hunter-gatherers to underground storage organs of many kinds; yams, tubers, fleshy roots and other carbohydrate stores as well as the carbohydrate reserves at the base of some plant leaves and in a range of edible seeds (grasses and shrubs).
 In other parts of the world, this drive has led human populations to become reliant on wheat, rice, corn, potatoes, barley, millet, cassava, yams and/or sweet potato as dietary staples.
-However, even where these carbohydrates were consumed traditionally, hunter-gatherers would have eaten them as seasonal, occasional foods, rich in fibre and particularly soluble fibre, They also lacked the simple starches of modern varieties or the sucrose loads in other modern foods eg sweet corn, sweet peas, sweet potato.
-Unfortunately, reducing dietary variety and adopting a small range of foods as staples, living sedentary lifestyles and replacing antioxidant-rich fruits and vegetables with these ‘rubbish’ carbohydrate foods had and continues to have far-reaching health ramifications.
+However, even where these carbohydrates were consumed traditionally, hunter-gatherers would have eaten them as seasonal, occasional foods, rich in fibre and particularly soluble fibre, They also lacked the simple starches bred into modern varieties or the sucrose loads in other modern foods eg sweet corn, sweet peas, sweet potato.
+Unfortunately, reducing dietary variety and adopting a small range of foods as staples, living sedentary lifestyles and replacing phytonutrient-rich fruits and vegetables with these ‘rubbish’ carbohydrate edibles had and continues to have far-reaching health ramifications.

-Again, the wild food sources of the more satiating complex carbohydrates were more appropriate for our on-going good health than the agricultured substitutes on which we depend for a large part of our energy intake today.
-Ancient carbohydrate sources actually reduced carb cravings and importantly, sugar cravings in an effective bio-feedback loop.
-Today we almost begin to salivate just at the thought of a pasta, rice or potato dish and we even plan our meals around the carbohydrate component.
+Again, the wild food sources of the more satiating, complex fructans were infinitely more appropriate for our on-going good health than the agricultured substitutes on which we depend for a large part of our energy intake today.
+Today we almost begin to salivate just at the thought of a pasta, rice or potato dish and we even often plan our meals around the carbohydrate component.

 Meeting our drive for fat would provide proteins whether from hunted animals and seafood or from tree nuts.
 Again, plenty of antioxidants (game animal offal even contains vitamin C) and lots of good fats as saturated fats are rare in the wild.
 Satisfying the drive for fat (and the above drives too) would entail very short bursts of very strenuous exercise or some endurance energy expenditure digging for burrowing animals and yield other resources for a hunter-gatherer lifestyle (skins, bones for spear tips and knives, sinews for tools) and a deepening relationship with Country as the land was managed with fire and water channeling for maximum food supply.

 If we don’t get our taste drives met then current thought is that we unconsciously keep eating until we do.
 The drives for sweet and fat are easily met with today’s foods.
-Sucrose is in nearly every processed food and continues to be bred into fresh produce.
+Sucrose, with its content of 50% fructose as a bad sugar, is in nearly every processed food and continues to be bred into fresh produce for sweetness.
 We know it makes food more addictive and is mostly combined with fat for added appeal.
-However, the need for antioxidants subconsciously motivates us to eat more food.
-What results is that we over-indulge in sugars and fat (bad energy perhaps) as we hunt those antioxidants which are either at low concentrations in modern foods or completely absent.
-Obesity and all its complications are the end game.
+However, the need for phytonutrients subconsciously motivates us to eat more food.
+What results is that we over-indulge in bad sugars and fat (bad energy perhaps) as we hunt those phytonutrients which are either at low concentrations in modern foods or completely absent.
+Obesity and all its complications and all the other diseases of nutrition, including cancer, are the end game.